Position title: Professor, English and Interdisciplinary Theatre Studies

 - “Performance, Meaning, and the Materials of Contemporary Indian Theatre: An Interview with Girish Karnad.”
 New Theatre Quarterly 44 (1995).

 Cosmo-Modernism and the Other Theatre.
-A study of modernist dram and theatre in India, 1950-1990.
+A study of modernist drama and theatre in India, 1950-1990.

 Professor Dharwadker has held fellowships from the NEH, the American Institute of Indian Studies, the International Research Institute, Freie Universität (Berlin), the Newberry Library, and the Folger Library, among others.
-From 2007-12 she also held the H.I.
-Romnes Fellowship at the University of Wisconsin-Madison for oustanding scholarship in the Humanities.
-She has served on the editorial board of Genre, the Fulbright Screening Committee for India, the Gerald Kahan Prize Committee of the American Society for Theatre Research, and the 2013 ASTR Program Committee.
-Professor Dharwadker has lectured widely at institutions in North America, Europe, and India, including Harvard University, Yale University, University of Toronto, Rutgers University, University of Pennsylvania, University of Chicago, Freie Universität, and Delhi University.
+In 2018 she received the two-year Vilas Associates Award from the UW-Madison Graduate School, and from 2007-12 she held the H.I.
+Romnes Fellowship at UW-Madison for outstanding scholarship in the humanities.
+She serves, or has served, on the Executive Committee of the American Society for Theatre Research (2018-21), the editorial board of Contemporary Literature (2016- ), the Fulbright Screening Committee for India (2006), the Gerald Kahan Prize Committee of the American Society for Theatre Research (2005-08), and the editorial board of Genre (1991-95).
+Professor Dharwadker has lectured widely at institutions in North America, Europe, and India, including Harvard University, Washington University, Freie Universität (Berlin), Yale University, University of Toronto, Rutgers University, University of Pennsylvania, University of Chicago, and Delhi University.

 Winner of the prestigious Joe A. Callaway Prize for the Best Book in Drama and Theatre (2005); Finalist, George Freedley Memorial Award, Theatre Library Association (2006)